Safeguarding Product Reliability: Penetrant Testing and Ultrasonic Flaw Detection for Castings

 Precise defect location accuracy and resolution.

-Wide applicability, except for certain materials like austenitic Steel Castings.
+Wide applicability, except for certain materials like austenitic steel castings.

 Cost-effective, high-speed, and capable of detecting large thicknesses.